Testing and learning structured quantum Hamiltonians: Introduction

 { }

-Before we discuss our results in more detail, we make a few remarks about our main results. \begin{enumerate} \item [$(i)$] As far as we know, this is the first work: $(a)$ with complexities that are \emph{independent} of~$n$ (with memory)\footnote{We remark that there are a few works that achieve $n$-independent complexities for learning local Hamiltonians in the $\infty$-norm of the Pauli coefficients, but when transformed into $2$-norm learners they yield complexities depending on $n^k$.}, and $(b)$ that does not assume knowledge of the support.\footnote{Soon after the third-author's work~\cite{gutierrez2024simple}, Bakshi et al.~\cite{bakshi2024structure} presented a learning algorithm that does not require prior knowledge of the support, although their result achieve Heisenberg scaling in complexity using heavy machinery.} \item [$(iv)$] We give the first learning algorithm for Hamiltonians that are only promised to be sparse, and not necessarily local.
+Before we discuss our results in more detail, we make a few remarks about our main results. \begin{enumerate} \item [$(i)$] As far as we know, this is the first work: $(a)$ with complexities that are \emph{independent} of~$n$ (with memory)\footnote{There are a few works that achieve $n$-independent complexities for learning local Hamiltonians in the $\infty$-norm of the Pauli coefficients, but when transformed into $2$-norm learners they yield complexities depending on $n^k$.}, and $(b)$ that does not assume knowledge of the support.\footnote{Soon after the third-author's work~\cite{gutierrez2024simple}, Bakshi et al.~\cite{bakshi2024structure} presented a learning algorithm that does not require prior knowledge of the support, achieving Heisenberg scaling using heavy machinery.} \item [$(ii)$] We give the first learning algorithm for Hamiltonians that are only promised to be sparse, and not necessarily local.
 Similarly, our local Hamiltonian learning problem doesn't assume geometric locality which was assumed in several prior works. \item [$(iii)$] Our testing algorithms are tolerant, i.e., they can handle the setting where $\varepsilon_1\neq 0$.
-As far as we know, there are only a handful of polynomial-time tolerant~testers for quantum objects. \item [$(iv)$] We show that all our all the learning protocols with quantum memory can be translated to ones which require no quantum memory.
+As far as we know, there are only a handful of polynomial-time tolerant~testers for quantum objects. \item [$(iv)$] We show that all our learning protocols with quantum memory can be translated to ones which require no quantum memory.
 In the case of learning structured Hamiltonians, we obtain a protocol with only a factor $\log n$ overhead for local Hamiltonians and a protocol with a factor $n$ overhead for sparse Hamiltonians. \item [$(v)$] We also give a tolerant testing algorithm for $s$-sparse Hamiltonians that requires no quantum memory based on a new subroutine called Pauli hashing.
-The query complexity is $O(\poly(s))$ and is notably independent of dimension $n$. \end{enumerate} We remark that most previous work on Hamiltonian learning (that we highlighted earlier) are done under the distance induced by the supremum norm of the Pauli spectrum and with extra constraints apart from locality \cite{Silva2011Practical, holzapfel2015scalable, Zubida2021Optimal, haah2022optimal, wilde2022scalably, yu2023robust, caro2023learning, Dutkiewicz.2023, huang2023heisenberg, li2023heisenberglimited, möbus2023dissipationenabled, franca2024efficient, Gu2022Practical}.
-When transformed into learning algorithms under the finer distance induced by the 2-norm of the Pauli spectrum, these proposals yield complexities that depend polynomially on $n^k$ and only work for a restricted family of $k$-local Hamiltonians.
-The works that explicitly consider the problem of learning under the 2-norm have complexities depending on $n$ and assume a stronger access model \cite{castaneda2023Hamiltonian,bakshi2024structure}.
+The query complexity is $O(\poly(s))$ and is notably independent of dimension $n$. \item [$(vi)$] Our learning algorithms are based on a subroutine that estimates arbitrary $n$-qubit Hamilotmians with $O(1/\eps^4)$ queries, albeit in the coarser metric of the $\ell_\infty$-norm of the Pauli coefficients.
+As far as we know, this is the best result for unstructured Hamiltonians.
+Notably, it is also the first time-efficient proposal for this problem. \end{enumerate} We remark that most previous work on Hamiltonian learning (that we highlighted earlier) are done under the distance induced by the supremum norm of the Pauli spectrum and with extra constraints apart from locality \cite{Silva2011Practical, holzapfel2015scalable, Zubida2021Optimal, haah2022optimal, wilde2022scalably, yu2023robust, caro2023learning, Dutkiewicz.2023, huang2023heisenberg, li2023heisenberglimited, möbus2023dissipationenabled, franca2024efficient, Gu2022Practical}.
+When transformed into learning algorithms under the finer distance induced by the $\ell_2$-norm of the Pauli spectrum, these proposals yield complexities that depend polynomially on $n^k$ and only work for a restricted family of $k$-local Hamiltonians.
+The works that explicitly consider the problem of learning under the $\ell_2$-norm have complexities depending on $n$ and assume a stronger access model \cite{castaneda2023hamiltonian,bakshi2024structure}.